So where did all of your weeds come from?

-The answer is, they were always there.
+They were always there.

-Controlling Weeds With A Thick, Healthy Lawn
+Controlling Weeds with a Thick, Healthy Lawn

 Weeds are symptomatic of a weakened turf, not the cause of it.
-Understanding this fact helps to explain the major reason for weed encroachment into a turf area.
-Thin turf, bare spots and poor growth are the reasons that allow weeds to invade desirable turf areas.
-These problems stem from several considerations that have never been recognized or dealt with properly.
-Among these are:
+Understanding this fact helps explain the major reason for weed encroachment into turf.
+Thin grass, bare spots, and poor growth are the key factors that allow weeds to invade desirable lawn areas.
+Such conditions happen because of the following:

 Types of weeds:

-Now that we’ve learned weed seeds are unavoidable, how can we treat them?
+If weed seeds are unavoidable, how can we treat them?

 Post-emergent lawn weed control